 For a more natural cleaning method, make a paste of lemon juice and salt.
 Leave the mixture on the stain for about an hour.
 Then, wipe off the remaining salt with a clean rag.

 For a deeper clean, you can make or buy a cleaner.
 For quick and inexpensive cleaning, clean your mattress with baking soda, as explained in the following steps.

 - To get started, remove all of the pillows, sheets, and other bedding from the bed and give these a good wash.
 You can check out the 5 best laundry detergents you can buy from USA Today.
 Then, to save money, use my method to make your own DIY Reusable Fabric Softener Dryer Sheets.

-- Now, sprinkle the surface of the mattress with a generous amount of baking soda.
+- Now, sprinkle the surface of the mattress with a generous amount of baking soda (with optional essential oils).
 This will help get odors such as pee smells out of the mattress.
 Leave the baking soda on for several hours.
 The longer, the better.